Big beat: Decline (2001–present)

 The big beat scene had started to gradually decline in popularity by 2001, due to the novelty of the genre's formula fading.
 The genre's most successful acts would further change their sound; more prominently, the Chemical Brothers releasing more material with direct house and techno characteristics (including "4x4" beats which resemble those of house and synthesizer sweeps and noises, marking a departure from their big beat sound consisting of syncopated breakbeats and hip hop samples) inspired by the success of the Gatecrasher club and the trance movement, which would reach a commercial peak between 1999 and 2002.
-However, big beat had left an indelible mark on popular music as an indigenous progression from rave music, bridging a divide between clubbers and indie rock fans.
-Without this connection, some have reasoned that it would not have reached the heights that it did, or resonated with as many listeners as it did.